Signalling & system testing - June 2025

-A world-class railway signalling system is being installed in South East Queensland as part of the Cross River Rail Project.
+A new digital signalling system is being progressively installed to key parts of the South East Queensland (SEQ) rail network, including as part of the Cross River Rail Project.
 The system has been installed and is currently being tested along the Shorncliffe line.

 Overview